Last Updated on July 27, 2022

 If you’re craving a new beach, check out Oak Island.
 This area offers beautiful views accessible from the Point on the west end.
 A couple of nice piers await in the center.

-Have fresh island inspired far at Shagger Jacks and then check out the N 42 Street Beach Access where there is a splash pad and playground.
+Have fresh island-inspired fare at Shagger Jacks and then check out the N 42 Street Beach Access where there is a splash pad and playground.

 For sweeping views of Caswell Beach and Bald Head Island, make advanced reservations to visit Oak Island Lighthouse.
 If you can’t go up, the lighthouse is cool enough to stare up at on its own.